homan-uppu/writing/2-Essays/Fear equality.md

 And this isn't even taking into account the difference in our abilities at birth!
 If we include that, then asymmetry will be even greater.
 I think it's silly to think that we're not born with different capabilities, different strengths and weaknesses, different emotional reactions to the same stimuli.
 Nature is a complex system - maybe even more complex than our feelings.
 Expecting it to produce two equal things of anything is a delusion.

 Now, unfairness can also cause inequality.
 But the shape of the inequality caused by unfairness is fundamentally different than the shape of the inequality caused by fairness + leverage.
-We'll need to train ourselves to be able to differentiate between them.
+We'll need to train ourselves to be able to differentiate between them, but the idea that a fair world would be equal is a delusion.

 ...